mm-grybel/CS50-Web/Projects/Project 3: Mail/README.md

 # Mail

-Design a front-end for an email client that makes API calls to send and receive emails.
+A front-end for an email client that makes API calls to send and receive emails.

 ## API

-You’ll get mail, send mail, and update emails by using this application’s API.

-This application supports the following API routes:

 ### GET /emails/`<str:mailbox>`

-Sending a GET request to `/emails/<mailbox>` where `<mailbox>` is either inbox, sent, or archive will return back to you (in JSON form) a list of all emails in that mailbox, in reverse chronological order.
-For example, if you send a GET request to `/emails/inbox`, you might get a JSON response like the below (representing two emails):
+Sending a GET request to `/emails/<mailbox>` where `<mailbox>` is either inbox, sent, or archive returns back to the user (in JSON form) a list of all emails in that mailbox, in reverse chronological order.
+For example, if the user sends a GET request to `/emails/inbox`, they might get a JSON response like the below (representing two emails):
 ```json
 [
     {